oneapi-src/oneDAL/docs/source/contribution/threading.rst

 .. include:: ../includes/threading/dot-parallel.rst

-Static work scheduling
+Static Work Scheduling
 **********************

-By default oneTBB uses
+By default, oneTBB uses
 `dynamic work scheduling <https://oneapi-src.github.io/oneTBB/main/tbb_userguide/How_Task_Scheduler_Works.html>`_ and work stealing.
 It means that two different runs of the same parallel loop can produce different mappings of the loop's iteration space to the available threads.
-This strategy is benefitial when it is hard to estimate the amount of work performed by each iteration.
+This strategy is benefitial when it is difficult to estimate the amount of work performed by each iteration.

-In the cases when it is known that the iterations perform equal amount of work it might be benefitial to use pre-defined mapping of the loop's iterations to threads.
+In the cases when it is known that the iterations perform an equal amount of work, it might be benefitial to use predefined mapping of the loop's iterations to threads.
 This is what static work scheduling does.

-``daal::static_threader_for`` and ``daal::static_tls`` allow to implement static work scheduling within oneDAL.
+``daal::static_threader_for`` and ``daal::static_tls`` allow implementation of static work scheduling within oneDAL.

 Here is a variant of parallel dot product computation with static scheduling:

 .. include:: ../includes/threading/dot-static-parallel.rst

-Nested parallelism
+Nested Parallelism
 ******************

-It is allowed to have nested parallel loops within oneDAL.
+oneDAL supports nested parallel loops.
-What is important to know is that
+It is important to know that:

     "when a parallel construct calls another parallel construct, a thread can obtain a task from the outer-level construct while waiting for completion of the inner-level one."

     -- `oneTBB documentation <https://www.intel.com/content/www/us/en/docs/onetbb/developer-guide-api-reference/2021-13/work-isolation.html>`_

-In practice this means that, for example, a thread-local variable might unexpectedly change its value after a nested parallel construct:
+In practice, this means that a thread-local variable might unexpectedly change its value after a nested parallel construct:

 .. include:: ../includes/threading/nested-parallel.rst